pySam1459/R6Analyser/README.md

     "Player10"
   ],
   "IGN_MODE": "fixed",
-  "SPECTATOR": false
+  "SPECTATOR": false,
+  "MAX_ROUNDS": 12
 }
 ```

 ## Process
 The program works by taking screenshots of the game window at regular intervals `SCREENSHOT_PERIOD` and using OCR to extract the necessary information.
-Currently, 4 regions of the screenshot are used for OCR:
+Currently, 6 regions of the screenshot are used for OCR:
 - **Timer Region**: Used to extract the round timer.
 - **Kill Feed Region**: Used to extract the kill feed.
 - **Team 1 Score Region**: Used to extract team 1's score.
 - **Team 2 Score Region**: Used to extract team 2's score.
+- **Team 1 Side Region**: Used to extract team 1's side.
+- **Team 2 Side Region**: Used to extract team 2's side.
+Although, only the Timer and Kill Feed regions are used every inference cycle, the other regions are used to infer the game state and are only used when a new round is detected.

 ### New Round
 A new round is detected when the score line changes, determines using the score regions.
 When this occurs, the program will call `__new_round` which will: